Garth (comics): Prince, Sidekick, and Titan

-Also as a teenager, Garth met and fell in love with Aquagirl (Tula), the impetuous and feisty Atlantean ward of Aquaman's predecessor, King Juvor.
-They dated for years, aiding Aquaman as defenders of the undersea realms, until Tula's death at the hands of Chemo during the Crisis on Infinite Earths.
-Grief-stricken, Garth left Atlantis, rejoined the Teen Titans on a number of occasions, and saw his relationship with Aquaman become violent and strained.
+Also as a teenager, Garth meets and falls in love with Aquagirl (Tula), the ward of Aquaman's predecessor, King Juvor.
+They dated for years, aiding Aquaman as defenders of the undersea realms, until Tula's death at the hands of Chemo during Crisis on Infinite Earths.
+Grief-stricken, Garth leaves Atlantis, rejoins the Teen Titans, and cuts ties with Aquaman.